Bob Baldwin (musician): Education

-Bob Baldwin attended Geneva College in 1978, and graduated in 1986, but to complete his degree, he would have to attend several New York-based Colleges, including Hunter, Concordia and Iona, transferring credits back to Geneva between 1980-1986.
+Bob Baldwin attended Geneva College in 1978 and graduated in 1986.
+To complete his degree, between 1980-1986 while caretaking for his disabled father, he attended several New York–based colleges, including Hunter, Concordia and Iona, transferring credits back to Geneva between 1980 and 1986.
 He majored in Business Administration, minoring in Broadcast Communication.

-At Geneva College, he discovered Broadcasting radio, and hosted his first radio program at college radio station WGEV from 1979-1980, and after falling short on college funding at Geneva, he returned to New York in 1981, where he completed his college degree, and while in New York, he further developed his broadcasting skills.
-He later founded the NewUrbanJazz radio program in 2008, which originally aired on WFSK, WNAA, WJAB, WVAS, and WVSU.
+At Geneva College, he discovered broadcasting radio and hosted his first radio program at college radio station WGEV from 1979 to 1980.
+After falling short on college funding at Geneva, he returned to New York in 1981, where he completed his college degree.

-Baldwin is listed as a famous Geneva College Alumni, according to Ranker.